Lead Therapeutic

 CM-09 is a human chimeric IgG1 monoclonal antibody, of *CM-14, with a cleavable peptide linker (MC-Val-Cit-PAB) and an anti-mitotic payload MMAE (Monomethyl auristatin E).
 Linker and payload were used in the first FDA-approved ADC, Adcetris by Seattle Genetics.
 Cancer cells are killed with the TRA-1-60 cancer target dose-dependent but does not affect TRA-1-60 negative cells.
 CM-09 has been validated in vitro as a potent and selective cancer drug candidate.

-*CM-14 is a highly stable and efficient ADC that has been humanized into Bstrazumab, a monoclonal antibody with a Mono-Methyl Auristatin E / valine-citrulline dipeptide linker.
+*CM-14 is a highly stable and efficient ADC humanized into Bstrazumab, a monoclonal antibody with a Mono-Methyl Auristatin E / valine-citrulline dipeptide linker.

 CM-09 is a Potent Drug in Human Cancer Mouse Models